Aaron-Junker/windows-uwp.de-de/windows-apps-src/design/input/ink-toolbar.md

                     TargetInkCanvas="{x:Bind inkCanvas}" />
         ```

-1. Zurück zu den InkToolbarSnippetHostViewModel.cs hinzuzufügenden Datei zu unserer `PortraitLayout` und `LeftHandedLayout` boolesche Eigenschaften, die `InkToolbarSnippetHostViewModel` -Klasse, zusammen mit der Unterstützung für das erneute Binden `PortraitLayout` Wenn dieser Eigenschaftswert geändert wird.
+1. Return to the InkToolbarSnippetHostViewModel.cs file to add our `PortraitLayout` and `LeftHandedLayout` bool properties to the `InkToolbarSnippetHostViewModel` class, along with support for rebinding `PortraitLayout` when that property value changes.
     ```csharp
     public bool LeftHandedLayout
     {